Chapter 14 : Year 2: Breaking News

 George put his hand over hers and put a long, slim arm around her shoulders.
 “Oh, Gin,” he sighed.
 “You obviously don’t realize the effect you have on him.
 He’s completely enchanted by you, and why wouldn’t he be?
 You’re brilliant!
 And then there’s the fact that he’s seen you hex people.
 Only an outright fool would cheat on you after seeing that.”

-Harry was rushing through the hallways of the Ministry, heading to the office that he shared with Ron, when someone grabbed his arm, pulled him into an empty conference room and closed the door.
+Some hours away from the dramatic scenes at the Burrow, Harry was rushing through the hallways of the Ministry of Magic.
+He was just about to step into the office that he shared with Ron when someone grabbed his arm, pulled him into an empty conference room and closed the door.
 He was just about to pull out his wand when he realised exactly who it was.

 “Blimey, Seamus, what are you doing?
 You scared the life out of me!”

-“Obviously not, since you’re still alive,” said Seamus in a rather dry voice, which surprised Harry, since he had been as cheerful as even when they had run into each other in the arrival hall that same morning.
+“Obviously not, since you’re still alive,” said Seamus in a rather dry voice, which surprised Harry.
+His friend had been as cheerful as even when they had run into each other in the arrival hall that same morning.
 “So have you seen it?”
 Seamus asked.

 Harry had no idea what he was talking about.
-His first instinct was to look at his mate’s hair – just the other week, Hermione had been upset with Ron for not noticing her new haircut.
-But then Harry realized what a ridiculous thought it was and shook his head at his own absurdity.
+His first instinct was to look at his mate’s hair—just the other week, Mrs Weasley had been upset with her husband because he had failed to notice her new haircut.
+But Seamus’ hair wasn’t five inches shorter than usual or curlier than ever, like Mrs Weasley’s had been, and Harry shook his head at his own absurdity.

 “The Daily Prophet!”
 Seamus said.
 “Come on Harry, tell me it’s not true!”

-“I didn’t read the Prophet this morning,” Harry said, “so I can’t tell you anything about it…”
+“I didn’t read the Prophet this morning,” Harry said, “so I couldn’t tell you anything about it…”

 Seamus practically shoved the newspaper in Harry’s face.
 After convincing him to lower it a bit, Harry began reading the front-page article.
 For every word he read, his heart sank a little bit lower into his chest.
 As if he would ever cheat on Ginny!
 He stared at the photo of his alleged mistress and shook his head.
-The press had been nothing but kind to him since he had defeated Voldemort and all that, but he assumed that they were looking for some nice gossip now that the fuss had started dying down.
+The press had been nothing but kind to him since juciy gossip now that the fuss had started dying down.

 “Of course it’s not true!” he exclaimed.
 “I’ve never even seen this girl before and I… Seamus, you don’t think Ginny has read this, do you?”